-The oldest piece of musical evidence is a 42,000-year-old bone flute made from the wing of a vulture.
+The oldest piece of evidence that attests to human music-making is a 42,000-year-old flute made from the wing of a vulture.

 It was found in Hohle Fels, a cave in southern Germany.
 The cave also contained flute fragments made from mammoth bone and the very first example of figurative art—a woman shaped figurine known as the Venus of Hohle Fels.

 Check out this short clip of archaeologist Wulf Hein demonstrating a melody on a replica of the ancient flute:

 Moving forward in time, discoveries dating from the Bronze Age include metal bells, cymbals, jingles, and horns.
 Wall paintings from about 6000 BCE clearly depict people playing drums for some kind of hunting ritual.

 Another interesting archaeological find is the so-called Standard of Ur.
 It was dug up in the 1950s from an ancient Sumerian cemetery dating from around 2600 BCE.
 It’s a wooden box depicting people at a banquet.
 Displayed on the box are several animals, many soldiers, a king, and—most notably for our purposes—a musician playing a lyre.

 A lyre is a harp-like instrument that was common during antiquity.
 It had somewhere in the neighborhood of seven strings and was plucked with the fingers or played with a plectrum.

 Also found in the the cemetery were actual musical instruments.
 One such instrument, the Queen’s Lyre, was found in the grave of Queen Pu-abi.
 The Queen’s Lyre, and the other harps found in the dig, are thought to be the world’s oldest surviving stringed instruments.